 Pensacola Bay Cruises tour boats link downtown Pensacola, Pensacola Beach, and the Fort Pickens Area of Gulf Islands National Seashore.
-HMS Ferries, Inc., operating as Pensacola Bay Cruises, a private, nonsubsidised, for-profit company has signed a concessions contract to operate the service.
-Schedules, prices, and additional details will be announced soon.
+HMS Ferries, Inc., operating as Pensacola Bay Cruises, a private, nonsubsidised, for-profit company has a concessions contract to operate the service.

 On March 5, 2019, the National Park Service and HMS Ferries, Inc. signed a 10-year concessions contract for the operation of Pensacola Bay Cruises.

-The Pensacola Bay Cruises system will operate between the City of Pensacola, Pensacola Beach, and Fort Pickens located at the Gulf Islands National Seashore on Santa Rosa Island.
+The Pensacola Bay Cruises system operates between the City of Pensacola, Pensacola Beach, and Fort Pickens located at the Gulf Islands National Seashore on Santa Rosa Island.

 How long is the ride to each landing location?

-Estimated ride time will be 30-40 minutes to each landing location.
+Ride time is approximately 30-40 minutes to each landing location.

-Ticketing, passenger queuing, restrooms, and gateway information will be available at three locations.
+Ticketing, passenger queuing, restrooms, and gateway information is available at three locations.

 The City of Pensacola tour boat facility is located directly north of the North Basin on Commendencia Slip, the Pensacola Beach ferry site is located at the Pensacola Beach boardwalk at the intersections of Fort Pickens Road and Via De Luna Drive, and the Fort Pickens ferry site is located just north of Fort Pickens at the western end of Fort Pickens Road inside Gulf Islands National Seashore.

 Two National Park Service tour boats are operated by Pensacola Bay Cruises under a concession contract with the National Park Service.